Bkaufman98/HPC_Nextflow_GenPipes/README.md

 * Mac: just open Terminal.
 * Linux: same, open your terminal.
 * Windows: install WSL Ubuntu and open it.
-From PowerShell:
+(See [Module 1](https://github.com/QLS-MiCM/Introduction-to-RNA-seq/tree/main))

 * For our exercises, we will be following the steps on a browser (HTML) or in RStudio (QMD), so please have access to at least one.